 4. Practice Gratitude

-Gratitude is thought to be an orientation towards noticing and appreciating the postive things in the world.
+Gratitude is thought to be an orientation towards noticing and appreciating the positive things in the world.
 Gratitude is strongly related to well-being (Wood, Froh, & Geraghty, 2010), and it can't exist without first living in the present moment.
-That's because if we're not present, we wont notice all the things around us that we might be grateful for—things like the smell of fresh cut grass, the feel of the wind on our cheeks, or the sight of a flower growing between sidewalk squares in the middle of a city.
+That's because if we're not present, we won't notice all the things around us that we might be grateful for—things like the smell of fresh-cut grass, the feel of the wind on our cheeks, or the sight of a flower growing between sidewalk squares in the middle of a city.
 By working to practice gratitude, we'll help cultivate our "awareness" skills and remind ourselves of the positivity that can come from staying present.

 5. Forgive Yourself and Others